 23. Brave the backpackers.
 New Zealand has a wide network of extremely affordable hostels (typically called "backpackers").
 Don't want to bunk with five or six other people?
 Not to worry.
 Most hostels have at least a few basic private rooms on offer, often with ensuite bathrooms.
 In addition to affordable rates, they usually have kitchens available for travelers' use, so you can further trim your budget by cooking a few meals for yourself.

 24. Be a happy camper.
 Caravanning and camping are very popular in New Zealand.
-There are official Department of Conservation campsites as well as privately owned holiday parks, most quite affordable, but "free camping" is also legal pretty much anywhere, as long as there's no sign indicating otherwise.
+There are official Department of Conservation campsites as well as privately owned holiday parks, most quite affordable, but "free camping" is also legal in some places.
+(See Camping.org.nz for more information.)
 A word of caution: Free campers have gotten a bad rap with the locals -- not to mention some hefty fines -- for leaving litter behind.
 Be sure to keep New Zealand's countryside as pristine as you found it.

 25. Stay on a farm.
 You can stay for free on an organic farm in New Zealand if you're willing to get your hands dirty.
 World Wide Opportunities on Organic Farms (WWOOF) organizes volunteer opportunities on farms around the world; see wwoof.co.nz for New Zealand listings.
 If you'd rather not work on your vacation, you can still often find affordable farmstays and homestays at RuralHolidays.co.nz.
 For more alternative lodging ideas, see Ditch the Hotel: 10 Cheaper Ways to Stay.